Keyrose557/Webhacking/README.md

 Vulnerability #1: Session Hijacking

-Description: Using BurpSuite, capture the PhP Session ID of an authenticated User.
-Doing so, we change our session to matach theirs.
-The resulting to a successful hijack.
+Description: Using BurpSuite, capture the PHP Session ID of an authenticated User.
+Doing so, we change our session ID to matach theirs via PHP script.
+Resulting to a successful hijack, bypassing authentication
 <br />
 You Got Jacked!?!
 <img src="Hijack.gif">